 6. Build Organizational Readiness for Customer Journey Analytics

-Customer journey analytics is worth all the time, effort and resources you invest in it, but to get its full potential you have to integrate it seamlessly within your organization.
+Journey analytics is worth all the time, effort and resources you invest in it, but to get its full potential you have to integrate it seamlessly within your organization.
 This integration goes far beyond technology and data and involves your people and culture.
-Customer journey analytics is a discipline, not a technology, and to truly reap its benefits, you need to build organizational readiness.
+Customer journey analytics is an approach, not a technology, and to truly reap its benefits, you need to build organizational readiness.

 It’s likely that multiple departments and teams will be affected by the results of customer journey analytics, so it’s important that they understand and support the initiative.
 This is where the support and influence of your stakeholders will come in very handy as their enthusiasm will rub off on other employees.